The first time I played Pandemic we lost.

 Draw the final 3 cards and place 1 disease cube on each of those cities.

 Separate all of the Epidemic cards from the player deck, shuffle the deck and deal starting hands to every player.
-The number of cards depend on the number of players.
+The number of cards depends on the number of players.

 2-players: 4 cards